-Dr. Ana Liang completed her pediatric residency at UCSF Benioff Children's Hospital Oakland, and is currently Chief Resident.
-She is a junior hospitalist who joined the East Bay Newborn Specialists in June 2015.
+Dr. Ana Liang completed her pediatric residency at UCSF Benioff Children's Hospital of Oakland and is currently Chief Resident.
+She is a junior hospitalist who joined East Bay Newborn Specialists in June 2015.
 Dr. Liang focuses her clinical time at the NICU of Alta Bates Summit Medical Center, Ashby Campus.
 In her spare time, she enjoys hiking, shopping at local farmers' markets, and listening to podcasts.

 Dorea Martin, MD

 Dr. Martin is one of the newest members of East Bay Newborn Specialists.
 In 2015, she moved from Illinois to Oakland to complete her residency.
 Dr. Martin has been creating supportive programs for her fellow residents and volunteering in our community.
 She has contributed three publications to the field of pediatric orthopedics.
 She loves to sail, make pottery, and run marathons.